• Skip to primary navigation

 Differences between pour over coffee brewers

-Some pour over coffee makers comprise of 2 pieces (a vessel and a filter basket – like in the photos); others are comprised entirely of one piece (Chemex).
-You can find pour over coffee makers that have reusable filters so you don’t need a paper filter (Bodum), but most require an additional filter paper.
+Some of these coffee makers comprise of 2 pieces (a vessel and a filter basket - like in the photos); others are comprised entirely of one piece (Chemex).
+You can find coffee makers that have reusable filters so you don't need a paper filter (Bodum), but most require an additional filter paper.

 How much coffee can you make with a pour over brewer

 How much coffee you can make with a pour over coffee maker depends on the shape and model of the coffee brewer you are using.
-Generally you can make between 1 to 8 cups of coffee at once using the pour over method.
+Generally you can make between 1 to 8 cups of coffee at once using this method.

 Each brewer is designed to brew a certain range.
 For example Chemex coffee makers are designed to brew either 1-3 cups or 3-6 cups.
 Hario V60s are designed to brew 1-2 cups, 1-4 cups, or 1-6 cups of coffee.